We proudly serve Philadelphia-based clients who have been accused of or arrested for a wide variety of crimes.

 Getting Legal Help Is Easy With Law Offices of M.J.
 Snyder, LLC.

 Law Offices of M.J.
 Snyder, LLC. strives to support all our clients in every way that we can.
 One client reported that our prompt response to their calls and our tireless work ethic provided them with a sense of “comfort” and much-needed peace of mind during a difficult time.

-Among other things, a drug possession lawyer from our firm can help you with your case in Philadelphia by:
+Among other things, a Philadelphia criminal defense lawyer from our firm can help you with your case in Philadelphia by:

 - Advising you of your options: To help you make the best possible legal decisions, we take the time to explain your rights and what approach may work best in your case.

 - Reviewing evidence: We can review all the evidence that has already been collected in your case, as well as the ways that the evidence was collected.
 If the authorities violated your rights to get any evidence, we can move to suppress that material.

 - Conducting an independent investigation: This could mean collecting police reports, eyewitness statements, or audio/visual footage—anything we can use to build the strongest possible case.

 - Negotiating a plea: We can fight to get the charges against you reduced.
 This could mean lower fines, less time on probation or in prison, and less strain on you and your family.

 - Arguing for a dismissal: If we can build a strong enough case, we might be able to get all charges against you dropped.
 If this happens, you will be free to go home right away.

 - Representing you in the courtroom: If your case goes to trial, we can submit evidence, find and examine witnesses, make oral arguments, and much more.